← Back to Home

 Backups & disaster recovery

-- Automated daily database backups at 02:00 UTC.
+- Automated daily database backups at 02:00 UTC, encrypted with AES-256 before transit.

-- Restore procedure is documented and tested at least every 6 weeks.
+- Restore procedure is documented and tested.
+Restore drills are run periodically.

 - Recovery Time Objective (RTO): 4 hours.